fbpx

 FacebookTwitterWhatsApp

 A mine for lessons and amazing truths about life, that is how I would best define this book.
 Things I will tell my daughter is Joan Thatiah’s first book to be published.
 It contains uncensored truths on different parts of life and the lessons she has learnt through her life and the life of the women around her.
-She is the mother of a boy and that makes it quite intriguing as to why the book is addressed to a daughter.
+She is the mother of a boy and that makes it quite intriguing why the book is addressed to a daughter.
 In an interview with Caroline Mutoko, Joan explains that she wrote the book to herself.
 Things I will tell my daughter are lessons she would tell her younger self if she could.

 The book begins on a high note, with a captivating yet emotionally intriguing story of how she discovered that she was pregnant as a teenager.
 The confidence with which she talks about that particular time of her life expresses her acceptance of what happened, and this confidence denies the reader the right to feel sorry for her.
 The description of her ordeal also shows a young girl who is confused and in want of understanding.